Choosing a service

 If you are intending to submit your book to agents or publishers, having it copy edited will certainly improve its chances, as no-one in publishing enjoys reading really messy manuscripts.
 Strictly speaking though, copy editing is something your publisher will be responsible for, once you get to the stage of having a publisher interested in publishing your work.

 It can be a major waste of time and money to have your manuscript copy edited until it is in the best shape you can manage.
-I would always recommend having a report done first, so that you can undertake any further work before the copy editing is done.
+It's worth thinking about having a report done first, so that you can undertake any further work before the copy editing is done.
 Copy editing a manuscript takes many hours of an experienced editor’s time, so it is never cheap, and you need to make sure that you are doing it at the right stage.

 If you are preparing your PhD for submission, you might like to consider our PhD editing service.

 Our Proof-reading service is a check of the final proofs and should not be confused with copy editing, which should come first.
 Authors have traditionally checked their proofs once they are set up in pages, but publishers also get a skilled proof-reader to read through the proofs at this stage, as it is amazing how many errors can creep in (as any reader will know!)

 Indexing is useful if you have a non-fiction book and want to use the services of a professional indexer to make sure your index is properly prepared.
 You may need to organise this because you are self-publishing, or because your publishing contract says that you should provide the index.

 Rewriting is a service which requires a highly experienced editor and we would need to assess the work first, before proceeding with this major and comprehensive service.
 In this case the report will lay out what work needs doing and will enable us to give you a quote for Rewriting, which is a major task and therefore both time-consuming and quite expensive.